wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/multi-https-transport.md

     The SSL profile will be applied to each request that is sent to the destination server specified within the
     `<servers>` element as IP:Port combination.

+    !!!
+Note
+                Use host names in the `<servers>` list instead of IP addresses to avoid latencies due to DNS lookup.
+If you are using IP address, make sure to add an entry to the host file with respective host name mapping.

 ## Loading SSL profiles at runtime